How To Dry Clothes Indoors Sustainably

 To add to this, I would avoid drying your laundry in your bedroom and the living room if possible.
 If you can, use your hallway, bathroom, or kitchen to limit potential allergic reactions to dampness, dust, and detergent.

 If it’s too cold, wet, or windy to open your window for an extended period, then don’t worry.
 There are other workarounds.
 If you can dry laundry in your kitchen or bathroom, then running the extractor fan, if you have one, will also help.
-The extractor fan uses very little electricity so won’t drive up your bills, like a tumble drier would.
+The extractor fan uses very little electricity, so it won’t drive up your bills, like a tumble dryer would.

 Use A Dehumidifier